yamahadodger/dimhud/readme.md

 # Default Improved HUD
-Default Improved HUD is a mod for Team Fortress 2 with main focus on code cleanup while adding handy fixes.
+Default Improved HUD is a mod for Team Fortress 2 with main focus on code cleanup while adding handy fixes to the UI.

 # Features
 On initial release: